alefragnani/vscode-project-manager/README.md

 ## Installation and Configuration

-You should follow the oficial documentation to:
+You should follow the official documentation to:

 - [Install the extension](https://code.visualstudio.com/docs/editor/extension-gallery)
 - [Modify its settings](https://code.visualstudio.com/docs/getstarted/settings)